ASendellPrice/IIB-rtd/docs/source/glossary.rst

       **Example usage:**
       *“Storage space for sequencing data was monitored monthly to ensure compliance with retention and data integrity policies.”*

+   **Ontological references:**

 .. dropdown:: Suitability

    Extent to which something is appropriate for its intended purpose.
 In ISO, suitability is often assessed during validation or verification, and in wet labs refers to whether materials, reagents, or reference standards are appropriate for their intended use.

    **Example usage:**
-   The RNA extraction kit was evaluated for suitability with blood and tissue samples to ensure efficient recovery and integrity of RNA.
+   *“The RNA extraction kit was evaluated for suitability with blood and tissue samples to ensure efficient recovery and integrity of RNA.”*

    .. admonition:: **💻 Bioinformatics translation**
       :class: tip